 Iamblicus, On the Mysteries

-Theurgy consists of ritualized, performatory 1 procedures bringing about the transmutation of the Soul and its temporary return to the Eternal World.
-The initiate, through performing these ceremonies, 2 achieves ascent from the conditions of worldly existence and reunion with the Divine One.
+Theurgy consists of ritualized, performatory 1 procedures bringing about the transmutation of the Soul and its progressive return to the Eternal World.
+The initiate, through performing these ceremonies, 2 achieves ascent from the conditions of worldly existence and realization of unity with the Divine One.

 Theurgy: from the Greek theourgia meaning "divine" and "work," thus a "divinely oriented operation;" a ritual activity that unites the soul with the Divine, the soul changing its perceived ontological status from that of mortal to immortal, to divinity; a rite through which the embodied soul ascends to a point at which it becomes capable of engaging in a meaningful dialogue with spiritual beings, experiencing interchange instead of merely conceptualizing spiritual entities (persons, ideas, Forms, realms)